How to Balance Work and Study: 7 Strategies for Student Success

 Using Tech to Gain Back Hours

-AI platforms like SuperKnowva are a total game-changer for the working student.
+AI platforms like SuperKnowva streamline studying for the working student.
 You can upload lecture recordings or notes, and it instantly generates summaries and practice quizzes.
 This allows you to turn a 15-minute lunch break or a commute into a high-quality study session.
 Sync your work roster with your academic calendar so you’re never blindsided by a deadline again.

 The Power of the "White Space"